ccarabine/payrollapp/docs/testing.md

     After the hours have been entered, the following message displayed <br>

-    "employeepayroll worksheet updated successfully" <br>to let use know the information has been imported to google sheets
+    "employeepayroll worksheet updated successfully" <br>to let us know the information has been imported to google sheets

     "Would you like to process another employees hours? type y or n :"

 - **Actual Result** - *Works as intended*
 <details>
-    <summary>Click here to view result</summary>
+    <summary>Click here to view the result</summary>

 ![Screenshot of result](/docs/images/testing/test_us2_1.PNG)
 </details><br>

 <details>
-    <summary>Click here to view result- Google sheet updated</summary>
+    <summary>Click here to view the result- Google sheet updated</summary>

 ![Screenshot of result](/docs/images/testing/userstory2test1.png)
 </details><br>